ITPNYU/BigScreens/Big-Screens-2014-Syllabus.md

 - Bring a camera and document the images you liked best and post them to your blog so you can reference them in your proposal.

 #### Homework: Project Proposal & Get your feet wet with the "Technology"
-- Work on Project Proposal | [Guidelines](https://github.com/ITPNYU/BigScreens/wiki/Guidelines-fo-Project-Proposal-Presentations)
+- Prepare 5 minute presentation of your First Draft | [Guidelines](https://github.com/ITPNYU/BigScreens/wiki/Guidelines-for-First-Draft)
 - Try logging into the screens in the lounge | [Directions](http://itp.nyu.edu/varwiki/BigScreens/LoggingIntoScreens)
 - Tutorial: [Dropbox and Eclipse](http://itp.nyu.edu/varwiki/BigScreens/DropBoxStuff)
 - Download [Eclipse (Juno) for Java Developers](http://www.eclipse.org/downloads/packages/eclipse-ide-java-developers/junosr1) | Try the [Processing in Eclipse Tutorial](http://processing.org/tutorials/eclipse/)